What Is Fire Side Additive?

 • Corrosion due to Sulphur Contents : S + O2 → SO2 →SO3 + Moisture (H2O) → H2SO4

-What are the Problems in Combustion Process ?
+What are the Problems in the Combustion Process?

 A) Incomplete Combustion

-Fuel burns in presence of oxygen to form Carbon Dioxide but a part of this fuel forms Carbon Monoxide and some remains as Unburned Carbon.
+Fuel burns in presence of oxygen to form Carbon Dioxide but a part of this fuel forms Carbon Monoxide and some remain as Unburned Carbon.

 B) Slag Formation